Danger lurks in a backyard garden.

 Aphids, cutworms. mealybugs and other pests are preying on your vegetables and flowers.
 Forget nasty, expensive chemicals, enlist the aid of “good bugs” that will battle and help control pest outbreaks, and won’t even ask for a thank you, let alone a paycheck.

 Gardeners turn to biological control for help and to reduce or eliminate the need for chemical pesticides.
 These insects are the natural enemies of garden pests.
 That's great news for growers because it means there is an effective, non-toxic approach for solving your bug blues.
 But the benefits don’t stop there!

 The Problem with Pesticides

 Secondary Pest Outbreaks

 Still not convinced?
-Another reason to go natural and use beneficials, is that a greater number of insects are now showing resistance to chemical pesticides.
-For example, in a controlled laboratory experiment, fruit flies were exposed to DDT-a banned pesticide.
+Another reason to go natural and use beneficial is that a greater number of insects are now showing resistance to chemical pesticides.
+For example, in a controlled laboratory experiment, fruit flies have exposed to DDT-a a banned pesticide.
 The research found that not only did the pesticide not kill them, but the fruit flies had developed a way to metabolize it.
 That is, the “super” flies could use the pesticide as food.